CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-rule.md

 - **inverted**: boolean value whether this is an inverted rule, meaning that profiles are included in the rule if they do *not* match the rule
 - **conditions**: array of conditions in the rule.

-A rule on its own contains *conditions*.
+A rule on its own contains conditions.
 For a profile to match a rule, it has to match all the conditions.
-The *conditions* property that is returned by this method holds an array of condition objects, with the following properties per condition:
+The **conditions** property that is returned by this method holds an array of condition objects, with the following properties per condition: